jboss-eap-qe/eap-microprofile-test-suite/.github/pull_request_template.md

 - [ ] Pull Request contains description for the changes
 - [ ] Pull Request does not include fixes for multiple issues / topics
 - [ ] Code compiles and tests are passing
+- [ ] Link to passing job is provided
 - [ ] Code is self-descriptive and/or documented
 - [ ] Description of the tests scenarios is included (see #46)